Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Experiments

-The performance of our model was validated using an excerpt from a national fetal ultrasound screening database (REFERENCE ANONYMIZED). \paragraph{Data preparation. }For the experimental validation, we used a dataset consisting of n = 2666 images obtained from a typical 3rd-trimester growth screening ultrasound examination.
-The images consisted of both standard planes (SP) and non-standard planes (NSP) from four distinct anatomies, namely the head, the femur, the abdomen, and the maternal cervix.
-Standardized planes from these anatomies are routinely acquired to record fetal biometric parameters associated with fetal growth and pre-term birth.
+We extracted n = 3,775 images of 241 subjects from a standard 3rd-trimester growth screening ultrasound examination.
+These images encompassed both standardized planes (SPs) and non-standardized planes (NSPs) from four specific anatomical regions: the head, femur, abdomen, and maternal cervix.
+These standardized planes are routinely captured to document fetal biometric parameters relevant to fetal growth and the risk of preterm birth.

-The dataset statistics are detailed in Table~\ref{tab:dataset}.
-For each test, the experiment was repeated 10 times resampling training (50\%), validation (10\%) and test (40\%) sets, divided on the subject level to avoid subject overlap between splits.
+The dataset statistics are detailed in Table~\ref{tab:data}.
+We note the SP/NSP imbalance in our dataset is the clinical reality, and we want to validate our model in realistic data distributions.
+In addition, we prioritized a large test set to stably estimate performance.
+Thereby, for each test, the experiment was repeated 10 times resampling training (50\%), validation (10\%), and test (40\%) sets, divided on the subject level to avoid subject overlap between splits.

-The recorded planes were annotated\footnote{https://github.com/wkentaro/labelme} by an expert (MD, PhD fellow in Fetal Medicine).
-The images were divided into eight classes consisting of the four anatomies along with an SP/NSP classification; which done according to established international quality criteria~\cite{salomon2019isuog,kagan2015measure}.
-The relevant anatomical structures (see appendix) were manually outlined, and their corresponding concepts annotated.
+The recorded planes were annotated\footnote{https://github.com/wkentaro/labelme} by an expert (MD, Ph.D. fellow in Fetal Medicine).
+The images were divided into eight classes consisting of the four anatomies along with an SP/NSP classification; which was done according to the ISUOG criteria summarized in Table~\ref{tab:isuog}.
+NSPs are the scans not satisfy the criteria and those that do not satisfy the criteria are SPs.
+The relevant anatomical structures were manually outlined as segmentation concepts.

-Concepts were either binary (true/false) representing correct angle, image occupancy (size of object) and symmetry, or a scalar quality score of 0-10.
-Quality scores assess the visual quality of anatomical structures and caliper locations (0 = not visible, 10 = excellent visualisation).
+There are 14 segmentation concepts and 27 related property concepts (shown in Fig.~\ref{fig:concept_performance}).
+The property concepts were defined based on the ISUOG criteria.
+The Concepts were either binary (true/false) representing correct angle, image magnification (size of the object), and symmetry or a scalar quality score of 0-10.
+Quality scores assess the visual quality of anatomical structures and caliper locations (0 = not visible, 10 = excellent visualization, 1-2 means a small part of the organ is visible, and so on).
+We will release the annotation protocol and the data examples for transparency and reproducibility.
+For 85 images, the quality score (scale 1-10) was re-annotated with a more-than-one-month interval; the average score difference was 1.345, which indicates fairly stable annotation.